akashd50/shoottospace/readme.md

-- Shoot To Space is a 2D adventure game where you ride Rick's spaceship and collect power cores as you dodge meteors trying to escape the dying planet.
+- Shoot To Space is a 2D adventure game where you ride Rick's spaceship and collect power cores as you dodge meteors trying to escape the planet.